M-Kia/bit-admin-panel-front/README.md

 Now you can run the development server for this project with `npm run dev`.
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Also you can build the production version of this project by running `npm run build` and `npm run start` on your server.
+Also you can build the production version of this project by running `npm run build` and `npm start` on your server.